pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 Audio recording is disabled in the Neon Companion app by default and can be enabled in the settings.

-## Inertial Measurements (IMU)
+## Movement (IMU Data)
-An 9-DoF inertial measurement unit (IMU) is integrated into the Neon module featuring a fused and independent accelerometer, gyroscope, and magnetometer measuring acceleration, magnetic orientation, and angular velocity.
+An 9-DoF inertial measurement unit (IMU) is integrated into the Neon module featuring an accelerometer, gyroscope, and magnetometer and a fusion engine, measuring acceleration, magnetic orientation, and angular velocity as well as complete pose.
+Absolute roll, pitch, and yaw values can be trivially derived from this and are avaible in Pupil Cloud.

-After uploading to Pupil Cloud, absolute roll, pitch, and yaw values of the glasses are computed from the inertial measurements using [Madgwick's algorithm](https://x-io.co.uk/downloads/madgwick_internal_report.pdf).

 <div style="display:flex;justify-content:center;" class="pb-4">